Law at University:

 The College normally has some thirty or more undergraduates in residence reading law.
 In addition, the College has a strong contingent of postgraduate law students, many from abroad.
 Magdalen has long had a reputation for a large and successful law school.
 Many of our graduates – men and women – have gone on to achieve high judicial office, both in the UK and in countries such as Australia and the United States.
 Whilst the majority of our graduates pursue a career in the legal profession, many others choose to work in different fields and achieve distinction in other walks of life.
 Most Magdalen law students take advantage of the many opportunities to explore different careers, and undertake placements, during the vacations.

 Magdalen is one of the very few Colleges with four law tutors (not shared with other Colleges).
 The result is that we are able to teach most subjects taken by our students and many tutorials are on a one-to-one basis.
-We also offer a dedicated law library (the Denning), undergoing a full modernisation and refurbishment in 2016.
+We also offer a dedicated law library (the Denning), fully modernised and refurbished in 2016.
 The Denning provides on-site access to key journals, law reports, and text books, and serves as a focal point for undergraduates’ and graduates’ daily work, discussions, and college seminars.

 The Atkin Society, the College’s law society, of which all law students are members, organises regular social events.
 Mooting (arguing mock appeal cases on points of law) is included in the teaching of some subjects and participation in mooting competitions is encouraged by the College.
 The Society’s annual dinner is coupled with a moot at which an eminent judge presides.